umccr/data-portal-apis/docs/examples/gds_bundle/README.md

 ## Generate Downloader

-Knowing Bundle Format; the generator script will prepare downloader script; to use with `curl` for PreSigned URLs.
+Knowing _Bundle Format_; the generator script will prepare downloader script; to use with `curl` for PreSigned URLs.
 Files will be downloaded as in the path structure.

 Pass-in the bundle ndjson from previous section as first argument to the generator script.